 Our registered agent service is offered only to limited liability companies (LLCs) and corporations in all 50 states and is only available for new business formations, existing businesses, and self-filers.
 It is not available for professional limited liability companies (PLLCs), professional corporations (PCs), and nonprofits (NPs).

-Keep in mind that our service represents your business and not any person(s) associated with the business or your ZenBusiness account.
+Keep in mind that our registered agent service represents your business and not any person(s) associated with the business or your ZenBusiness account.

 Our team can also assist:

 We have a page dedicated to explaining what a registered agent is.
+Depending on the state, a registered agent may also be known as a resident agent or statutory agent.
 If you need more information about what this agent does, then read on.